 Elizabeth Jennings was the most unconditionally loved poet of her generation.
 The poet deals with various subjects in her poetry, and human emotions being one of them.
 The poet was known for her clarity of style and simplicity of diction.

-She started her poetry writing career at the very early stage after having being encouraged by one of her schoolteachers as well as by an uncle, who himself was a poet.
+She started her poetry writing career at a very early stage after having being encouraged by one of her schoolteachers as well as by an uncle, who himself was a poet.
 She wrote her earlier poetries on being inspired by Coleridge’s “The Rime of the Ancient Mariner”, G. K. Chesterton’s “Battle of Lepanto”, and then the odes of Keats.

 Afterward, Jennings was greatly influenced by the poetries of Edwin Muir and Robert Frost.
-In most of Jennings’s poems, there have been strong logic, emotional sensitivity, and an avoidance of decoration, an absence of vagueness and an eschewing of any mystification.
+In most of Jennings’s poems, there have been strong logic, emotional sensitivity, and an avoidance of decoration, an absence of vagueness, and an eschewing of any mystification.

 She had always taken care of the use of rhyme and meter when it comes to the form of poetry.
-Her use of words and sentence structure in the poem are very easy to understand.
+Her use of words and sentence structure in the poem is very easy to understand.
 All her poems were simple and without literary decoration and pretentiousness in literature.

-Elizabeth Jennings was born in Boston, Lincolnshire and died in 2001.
-Jennings, having completed her graduation from Oxford University, first worked as an Assistant Librarian at Oxford City Library and then as a reader for the London Publisher Chatto & Windus and finally she became a full-time writer for the rest of her life.
+Elizabeth Jennings was born in Boston, Lincolnshire, and died in 2001.
+Jennings, having completed her graduation from Oxford University, first worked as an Assistant Librarian at Oxford City Library and then as a reader for the London Publisher Chatto & Windus and finally, she became a full-time writer for the rest of her life.